 Chapter 1: Introduction

 Introducing the Salesforce App Cloud

 Introducing the Salesforce1 Apps

-Getting Around in Salesforce1 5 What about the Other Mobile Apps?
-10
+What about the Other Mobile Apps?

 Chapter 2: About This Book

-Who Is This Book For?12How Do I Begin?12About the Sample Scenario12About Acme Wireless12
+Who Is This Book For?

+How Do I Begin?

+About the Sample Scenario

 Chapter 3: Setting Up Your Work Environment

 Install the Enhanced Warehouse Data Model

+Download the Salesforce1 App

 SALESFORCE1 ADMINISTRATION

-SALESFORCE1 ADMINISTRATION 17 Chapter 4: Configuring Salesforce1 17
+Chapter 4: Configuring Salesforce1

-Chapter 4: Configuring Salesforce117Defining Which Users Can Use Salesforce118About Notifications19Try It Out: Enable Notifications20

-Chapter 4: Configuring Salesforce117Defining Which Users Can Use Salesforce118About Notifications19Try It Out: Enable Notifications20About Offline Access in Salesforce120
+Defining Which Users Can Use Salesforce1

-Chapter 4: Configuring Salesforce117Defining Which Users Can Use Salesforce118About Notifications19Try It Out: Enable Notifications20About Offline Access in Salesforce120Chapter 5: Customizing the Salesforce1 Navigation Menu23About the Salesforce1 Navigation Menu24Try It Out: Configuring the Salesforce1 Navigation Menu26Test Out the Salesforce1 Navigation Menu26
+About Notifications

+Try It Out: Enable Notifications

+About Offline Access in Salesforce1

+Chapter 5: Customizing the Salesforcel Navigation Menu

+About the Salesforce1 Navigation Menu

+Try It Out: Configuring the Salesforce1 Navigation Menu

+Test Out the Salesforce Navigation Menu

+How the Salesforce1 Navigation Menu Works

+Chapter 6: Customizing How Your Data Shows Up in Salesforce131

+How Page Layouts Work in Salesforce1

-Rethinking Your Page Layouts for Mobile
+Reminking four Page Layouis for Mobile

 Try It Out: Create a Custom Page Layout for the Mobile Technicians Profile 35

 Test the Page Layout

-Tips for Optimizing Page Layouts for Mobile 38
+Tips for Optimizing Page Layouts for Mobile

 About Compact Layouts

 Try It Out: Create a Compact Layout

 Test the Compact Layout

 Tell Me More: Compact Layouts

 Chapter 7: Using Actions in Salesforce1

 About Quick Actions

 Action Categories

 Point and Click Your Way to Actions

 Try It Out: Create an Object-Specific Action

 Try It Out: Assign the Action to the Account Page Layout

 About Global Quick Actions

 Tell Me More: Actions

 About Action Layouts

 Try It Out: Customize an Object-Specific Action Layout

 Test Out the Object-Specific Quick Action

 About Predefined Values in Actions

 Try It Out: Set a Predefined Field Value on an Action

 Test the Predefined Value

 About Custom Actions

 Chapter 8: Guidelines and Best Practices for Administrators

 Action Guidelines and Best Practices

 Custom Icon Guidelines and Best Practices

 DEVELOPING FOR SALESFORCE1

 Chapter 9: Welcome to Salesforce App Cloud Development

 Our Scenario

 Who This Part is For

 When to Use Declarative vs. Programmatic Tools to Create Salesforce1 Apps

 When to Use the Salesforce App Cloud vs. Creating Custom Apps

 Salesforce App Cloud Development Process

 Development Prerequisites

 Change the System Administrator Page Layout Assignment

 Chapter 10: Designing Mobile-First User Interfaces

 Design for Mobile

 Keep Navigation Simple

 Put Important Information at the Top

 Minimize the Number of Fields

 Use Field Defaults

 Minimize User Interface Text

 Tap Target Size

 Chapter 11: Extending Salesforce1 with Visualforce Pages

 Try It Out: Create a Visualforce Page

 Create a New Tab

 Add the Tab to the Navigation Menu

 Test Out the Visualforce Page

-Tell Me More: Where Visualforce Pages Can Appear in Salesforce1 86
+Tell Me More: Where Visualforce Pages Can Appear in Salesforce1

 Tell Me More: About the Code

 Chapter 12: Adding Functionality with Visualforce Custom Actions

 Custom Actions Scenario

 Try It Out: Create a Visualforce Custom Action

 Add the Visualforce Custom Action to the Page Layout

 Test Out the Visualforce Custom Action

 Tell Me More: About the Code

-Chapter 13: Integrating Your Web Applications in Salesforce1 with Force.com

-Canvas

-About Force.com Canvas

-Extending Salesforce1 with Canvas Custom Actions

-Try It Out: Clone the Shipify Web Application

-Create the Shipify Canvas App

-Configure Who Can Access the Shipify Canvas App

-Configure the Heroku Environment Variables
+Chapter 13: Development Guidelines and Best Practices

+When to Use the Navigation Menu or the Action Bar

+Visualforce Guidelines and Best Practices

+Sharing Visualforce Pages Between Mobile and Desktop 106

+Excluding Visualforce Pages from Mobile or Desktop

+Choosing an Architecture for Visualforce Pages in Salesforce1

+Standard Visualforce Pages

+Mixed Visualforce and HTML